-Represented Chinese kung fu for the Ottawa Chinese Embassy’s China Day Celebration
+Represented Chinese martial art (kung fu) for the Ottawa Chinese Embassy’s China Day Celebration

-From 2000 until present, Grand Master Ly and the Shaolin Kung Fu Centre had the honour of representing Chinese kung fu by holding demonstrations for China Embassy’s events, Taiwan Embassy’s events, and the Chinese Canadian Heritage Centre’s events.
+From 2000 until present, Grand Master Ly and the Shaolin Kung Fu Centre had the honour of representing Chinese martial art (kung fu) by holding demonstrations for China Embassy’s events, Taiwan Embassy’s events, and the Chinese Canadian Heritage Centre’s events.

 In 2001 Grand Master Ly was honoured with the official stamp from his older kung fu brother Grand Master Lam Van Ky at the school’s main branch in Vietnam.
 This stamp, a symbol representing the entire tiger style system of Hainan Island, is used for certifying Instructors and Masters who pass the grading set out by Grand Master Ly.

 Recognized by the Government of Vietnam as a government-certified Master